tixlegeek/interferencePatternJsToy/README.md

 This is not a physics-accurate simulation.
 The results are approximated following simple statements:

-* Each emmitters have parameters that you can set:
+* Each emitters have parameters that you can set:

   * Frequency
   * Phase